fltk/fltk/README.macOS.md

 This option is best for users who like to develop their apps without using Apple's Xcode IDE, but like the advantages of _CMake_ over _autoconf_.
 Users should be comfortable with using `bash` or `tcsh` in a terminal window.

+This option requires neither administrator rights, nor an Apple ID.

 <a name="bcm_prerequisites"></a>
 ###  Prerequisites (CMake, make)